hashicorp/terraform-google-vault/modules/run-vault/README.md

 # Vault Run Script

-This folder contains a script for configuring and running Vault on an [AWS](https://aws.amazon.com/) server.
+This folder contains a script for configuring and running Vault on an [Google Cloud](https://cloud.google.com) server.
 This script has been tested on the following operating systems:

 * Ubuntu 16.04
-* Amazon Linux

-There is a good chance it will work on other flavors of Debian, CentOS, and RHEL as well.
+There is a good chance it will work on other flavors of Debian as well.